 When your team created the sandbox, they were asked to give it a name.
 For example, let’s assume the name created was “xyz.”
 For your Salesforce UAT U A T login to be successful, you'll need to add that to the end of your username.

 For example, here's the change you’ll need to make:

 Production Login: email@example.com

-Ready to include Salesforce UAT within your development cycle?
+Ready to include Salesforce UAT U A T within your development cycle?
 Start by partnering with a QA services provider like QASource.
-Our team of Salesforce UAT testing experts are skilled in all testing required by Salesforce and can help you set up a strong user acceptance testing process that leads to successful production deployments.
+Our team of Salesforce UAT U A T testing experts is skilled in all types of testing required by Salesforce and can help you set up a strong user acceptance testing process that leads to successful production deployments.
 Get a free quote today.